|

 unto you, scribes and Pharisees, hypocrites! for ye pay tithe of mint

-judgment, mercy, and faith: these ought ye to have done, and not to
+law, judgment, mercy, and faith: these ought ye to have done, and

-him, Now do ye Pharisees make clean the outside of the cup and the platter;
+said unto him, Now do ye Pharisees make clean the outside of the cup

-but your inward part is full of ravening and wickedness."
-(Luke
+and the platter; but your inward part is full of ravening and wickedness."

 Those

-fail to hear Jesus' words and they fail to believe.
-Jesus told these
+religion fail to hear Jesus' words and they fail to believe.
+Jesus

-religious persons that if they belonged to God they would hear and recognize
+told these religious persons that if they belonged to God they would

 Pharisees